 - 1. To increase public awareness of the causes and costs of war - 2.
 To restrain our governments from intervening, overtly and covertly, in the internal affairs of other nations - 3.
-To end the arms race and to reduce and eventually eliminate nuclear weapons - 4.
-To seek justice for veterans and victims of war - 5.
+To resist racism and repression in our home communities - 4.
+To oppose the militarization of law enforcement - 5.
+To end the arms race and to reduce and eventually eliminate nuclear weapons 6.
+To seek justice for veterans and victims of war - 7.
 To abolish war as an instrument of national policy.